Mission & Vision

 The program leading to the Master of Science in Nursing is designed to meet the needs of the student who has a baccalaureate degree in nursing and desires advanced preparation in nursing.
 Nurses with baccalaureate degrees in other disciplines are also accepted on a case-by-case basis.
 The curriculum develops specialists in advanced nursing practice with functional skills in one of three areas: administration, education, and informatics.
 In addition, graduates acquire initial competence in conducting research and are provided the foundation for doctoral study.
 The program accommodates the part-time as well as the full-time student.

 Assembly Bill 867 (AB867) authorized the CSU to offer the post-master’s Doctor of Nursing Practice (DNP) as a pilot program at three locations statewide.
-The Valley Foundation School of Nursing in collaboration with CSU Fresno is one location.
-The first cohort of 35 students began doctoral studies Fall 2012.
-The DNP program has had seven successful cohorts since.
+The Valley Foundation School of Nursing in collaboration with CSU Fresno was one location, from 2012-2020.

 Fact Sheet [PDF]